NunoSempere/nunosempere.github.io/maths-prog/MachineLearningDemystified/readme.md

 ## Thoughts on sklearn

 The exercise proved highly, highly instructive, because sklearn is really easy to use, and the [documentation](https://scikit-learn.org/stable/) is also extremely nice.
-The following captures my current insight:
+The following captures my current state of mind:

 ![](https://data36.com/wp-content/uploads/2018/06/machineLearning.png)